alistairstead/talks/scaling-data-in-magento/scaling-data.md

 ---

-# Step 4
+# Step 3
 ## Ensure all tables are *INNODB*
 ## Some legacy code will have created MYISAM

 ![original](images/session-bg.png)

-^This avoids table level locking and row level locks are more atomic preventing locking from being such a problem.
+^This avoids table level locking as row level locks are more atomic preventing locking from being such a problem.

 ---